 6. Wrangell – St. Elias National Park, Alaska (79,047)

 A journey into the heart of Alaska’s Wrangell – St. Elias National Park and Preserve is not for the faint-hearted.
-Although it lies a short drive east of Anchorage, this is as wild a place as you’ll find anywhere on earth.
+Although it lies a short drive east of Anchorage, one of America’s greatest gateway towns near national parks, this is as wild a place as you’ll find anywhere on earth.
 If you’re looking for natural superlatives and records, this is where they are.

 Covering a mindboggling 20,587 square miles (53,320 square kilometers), the national park and preserve is the largest area managed by the National Park Service.
 Just to illustrate how vast the park actually is: no fewer than six Yellowstones could fit in it.
 Additionally, even though they’re only about 10 miles (16 kilometers) from tidewaters, the park’s towering mountains include most of the highest in North America.
 Mount St. Elias, for instance, is the second-highest mountain in the United States.